-We’re excited to release our research report based on these conversations: Bridging the Gap: building bridges between urban environmental groups and coal-producing communities in Saskatchewan.
+We released our first research report in November 2018.
+It is based on our interviews with residents of coal-producing communities and is called Bridging the Gap: building bridges between urban environmental groups and coal-producing communities in Saskatchewan.
 You can read the report in full here (pdf).
 The report provides background information on this issue in Saskatchewan; relays what we heard from participants in each community; compares and contrasts those perspectives with our own; and offers suggestions as to next steps for us and for decision-makers.
 Fundamentally, this research was approached as a relationship-building exercise, and we are grateful for the engagement of our participants and look forward to continuing these conversations moving forward.
+You can also read our op-ed in the National Observer here, summarizing some of the key lessons we learned.

 The first video discusses why a phase-out of coal matters in Saskatchewan, and why the province matters in conversations about addressing climate change: